 Long Pond Woods

-Long Pond Woods, in Hopkinton, offers arguably the most challenging hiking of any Audubon Refuge.
-The 220 acres of rocky and steep terrain harbors dense groves of mountain laurel and rhododendron bursting with flowers in the spring and towering oaks and hemlocks.
-The view from a rock outcrop high above Long Pond is like no other in the refuge system.
-Trails connect to a system that goes into Connecticut.
+Long Pond Woods in Hopkinton, RI offers arguably the most challenging hiking of any Audubon Refuge.
+The 220 acres of rocky and steep terrain provide an incomparable bird's eye view of Long Pond.
+Dense groves of beautiful mountain laurel and rhododendron as well as towering oaks and hemlocks are dispersed through the property.
+Trails border both Long and Ell Ponds and connect to a larger system that leads into Connecticut.